 Scaffold Your Subaccount

 To place orders, we need a subaccount with funds.
-We need to perform the deposit funds step as before.
+We need to perform the deposit funds step as before, this time with 1000 USDC.

-An order requires a number of parameters, encapsulated by the OrderActionParams['order'] type.
+Placing an order requires a number of parameters, represented by the PlaceOrderParams['order'] type.

 In the example below: